earthlcd/ezLCD-Scale/README.md

 # ezLCD Load Cell Scale Demonstration Project
-The following project demonstrates how to turn an ezLCD product into a scale and is a good jumpping off point for your own applicaiton.
-The applicaiton monitors a load cell to detect the weight of an attached load.
+The following project demonstrates how to turn an ezLCD product into a scale and is a good jumping off point for your own applicaiton.
+The application monitors a load cell to detect the weight of an attached load.
 The weight of the load is displayed on the screen as well as graphed vs time.
-The max load is logged so that the scale can be use for pull testing.
+The max load is logged so that the scale can be used for pull testing.
 A tare button is provided to tare the scale.
-A clear button is provided that clears the graph as well as the max weight readings.
+A clear button is provided to clear the graph as well as the max weight readings.
 ![image](https://user-images.githubusercontent.com/198251/230446212-652fb365-034e-48d2-9957-a07fc63e6923.png)
 ![image](https://user-images.githubusercontent.com/198251/230446279-e6f0c82c-591b-4b8b-958b-fa490a113ad3.png)

-## Complatible Products
+## Compatible Products
 Currently this project has only been tested with the ezLCD-5035 product.
 It may be ported to other products in the future.

-## Demonstates
+## Demonstrates
-- Touch Screen Button Handeling
+- Touch Screen Button Handling
 - Displaying BMP Images
 - Displaying True Type Fonts
 - Plotting data